sdsc/proj-roll/README.md

 For more information about PROJ please visit the official web page:

-- <a href="http://trac.osgeo.org/proj/" target="_blank">PROJ</a> is library used
+- <a href="http://trac.osgeo.org/proj/" target="_blank">PROJ</a> is a library
-to generate cartographic projections.
+used to generate cartographic projections.

 ## Requirements